The Common Angelshark

 Fisheries resource in the Canary Islands

-The common angelshark was considered as a fisheries resource by the Canarian Government and the Cabildo of Gran Canaria in the Canary Islands before 2009.
-From this year onwards, it was prohibited to retain on board and land the species.
+The common angelshark was considered as a fisheries resource by different authorities in the Canary Islands, e.g. the Canarian Government and the Cabildo of Gran Canaria, until 2009.
+From this year onwards, it was prohibited to retain captures on board and land them.

 Read more about the fisheries protection regulations that apply to this angelshark species in the Canary Islands.